dcs4cop/dask-distributed-sprint/README.md

 ## Setup VM

 Login to the OTC and create a VM using the privete image ```image-dask-v1```.
 Configure the network using the 'router' ```vpc-dask``` and the security grouop ```sg-dask```.

 Starting the VM will start a docker container automatically using the xcube conda environment.

-However, you will need to login to that server and configure whether you start a server or a worker.
-If you start a worker you will also need to set a port the worker is listening to using the .env file.
+Describe start worker/ schewduler

 ## Updating VM

-To update the xcube version you will need to rebuild the docker image.
-At this stage, teh image uses teh latest version of xcube.
-Modify the Dockerfile if you wish a different version.
+To update the xcube version to use in the work or scheduler, you will need to rebuild the docker image.
+At this stage, the image uses the latest version of xcube.
+Modify the Dockerfile if you wish to use a different version.

+Do the following:

 - Start VM
 - Login to VM
-- Go to directory dask-distributed-sprint
+- Go to directory dask-distributed-sprint/docker-[worker/scheduler]
 - Exec:

 ```
-git pull
 docker-compose build
 docker-compose up -d
 ```